joryacooper/laravel-ios-starter/README.md

 [Instructions for Laravel + Mailersend.](https://laravel.com/docs/10.x/mail#mailersend-driver)

 ### Log Monitoring
-You should set up some sort of log monitoring tf you want to be alerted about unexpected errors, or other things happening in your app.
+You should set up some sort of log monitoring if you want to be alerted about unexpected errors, or other things happening in your app.

 In my apps, I have set up the Slack driver for Laravel logs.
 The result is that any log my app produces gets sent as a slack message.